What is the Paleo Diet?

-In real life this means high quality meat, fish and eggs, fruits, vegetable, nuts and seeds.
-A strict Paleo diet would not include starchy foods such as rice and potatoes or dairy products such as milk, yoghurt or cheese.
-However, a Paleo diet is a starting point and if you can tolerate these foods then of course it is fine to do so.
-In my ‘real’ real life I also include things like coffee even though Palaeolithic woman definitely didn’t sit around the campfire swigging a latte.
+This means eating high quality meat, fish and eggs, fruits, vegetable, nuts and seeds.
+A strict Paleo diet sometimes limits starchy foods such as rice and potatoes or dairy products such as milk, yoghurt or cheese.
+However, the Paleo diet is a starting point and if you can tolerate these foods then of course it is fine to do so.
+In my real life I also include things like coffee even though Palaeolithic woman definitely didn’t sit around the campfire swigging a latte.